rossumai/university/docs/extensions/netsuite/export-webhook.md

 <Tabs groupId="netsuite-flavor" queryString>
   <TabItem value="modern" label="Modern" default>

-The following shows a Vendor Bill export that (perhaps with some small tweaks) should work for most of the cases:
+The following shows a Vendor Bill export that (perhaps with some small tweaks) should work for most of the cases.

+Visit [Formula fields](../formula-fields/configuration-examples#netsuite-external-ids) page to learn how to create external NetSuite IDs.

 ```json
 {